 There is a Children’s Worker and a Children’s Program.
-If your children are school aged, they will be supported to attend a local school.
-If they are toddlers, the Children’s Worker will care for them when you are in program.
+If your children are school-aged, they will be supported to attend a local school.
+If they are toddlers, the Children’s Worker will care for them when you are in the program.
 Babies remain with their mothers at all times.

 I need support with some legal matters that I am very worried about?
 Who will help me if I am away from my community?

 Your Case Worker in CAAPS will assist you in communicating with those people you need to contact, whether it is Territory Families, Corrections, your Lawyer, the Court, or others.

 Does staying at CAAPS require a criminal history check?
 What’s the process?
 CAAPS requires a criminal history check for anyone staying with us over the age of 16.
 To find out more information about this, click here.

 There is a Transport Officer who takes clients to important scheduled appointments

 The Health Worker will assist you in organising your new or regular medication from a local pharmacy.
 All medication will be carefully stored by the Health Worker while you are at CAAPS.
 You can take your medication as prescribed.